EmilPlacheta/100-days-of-code/log.md

+### DAY 20: 24th May 2020, Sunday

+**Today's Progress**: Played around with the HTML data attribute, and how nicely it can be used in JS.
+Ive created 2 short functions that can replace the mess I curently have on my personal website that is meant to show text while cards are hovered over.

+**Thoughts**: I really should redo my website, Ive learned so much since when it was created.

+---

 ### DAY 19: 23rd May 2020, Saturday

 **Today's Progress**: Looked into canvas and how to use it.
 Then did a final checks on the brewery website and submitted it to the client.